Dal1ster/PROJ-INT-YURI/README.md

 This is a repo for the Decoder CCC VN.
 The base is based off of the original decompiled CogDis build.
-If possible, please try to fork the project to test for changes before committing to main.
+If possible, please try to fork the project or use the testing-grounds branch to test for changes before committing to main.
 Thank you.

 Proof we were allowed to make this: